BawdyAnarchist/quBSD/Future_Development.md

 0control qb-copy is SLOW af alot of times

-/etc/devfs.rules
-  - I probably have the mixer being added, but jails don't need it.
-  - the new one for webcam

 Take another hack at the recording device problems

 Hardened FreeBSD.
 Implements alot of HardenedBSD stuff with a simple .ini file and code. https://www.reddit.com/r/freebsd/comments/15nlrp6/hardened_freebsd_30_released/

 Crons - No crons running.
 Probably something long term security that should be integrated and automated.

-I think `jail` caches fstab before completion of exec.prepare which edits it.
-Need to prove/submit bug.
-Need dtrace

 ### FAILURES - DO NOT TRY AGAIN